-ASHP has a longstanding history of support for the 340B drug-discount program, as many of our members practice in hospitals and health systems that are 340B-eligible and have seen, firsthand, the benefits of the program to the patients they serve.
-Today, the federal 340B program continues to meet Congress' intent "of enabling these entities to stretch scarce federal resources as far as possible, reaching more eligible patients, and providing more comprehensive services."
+ASHP appreciates the opportunity to provide our views to the Committee on the 340B Drug Pricing Program.
+ASHP has a longstanding history of support for the 340B drug-pricing program, as many of our members serve as patient care providers in hospitals and health systems that are 340B-eligible and have seen, firsthand, the benefits of the program to the patients they serve.
+At a time when federal budgets are stretched thin,